nicholasvuono/drift/README.md

 It intentionally avoids opaque, one-size-fits-all scoring systems.

-That said, Drift is designed to evolve toward **programmatic and JSON-based assertions** where they make sense — enabling teams to:
+That said, Drift is designed to evolve toward **programmatic and JSON-based assertions** where they make sense, enabling teams to:
 - codify expected behaviors
 - gate changes in CI
 - mix automated checks with structured human review